-The Coast Guard is proposing to establish a permanent regulated navigation area for certain waters of Lake Washington.
-The regulated navigation area is intended to protect personnel and vessels from potential hazards created by excessive vessel wake prior to and following high traffic Seafair events.
-We invite your comments on this proposed rulemaking.
+The Coast Guard is establishing a temporary regulated navigation area for certain navigable waters of Lake Washington.
+The regulated navigation area is intended to protect personnel and vessels moored in the vicinity and other vessel traffic from potential hazards created by vessel wake.
+Vessels transiting this area will be restricted to speeds that create a minimum wake.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this rule, call or email Petty Officer Zachary Spence, Start Printed Page 38030Sector Puget Sound Waterways Management, Coast Guard; telephone 206-217-6051, SectorPugetSoundWWM@uscg.mil.

 I. Table of Abbreviations

 DHS Department of Homeland Security